hagerstown/comprehensive-plan/content/01-introduction/01-area-and-context.md

 # Area & Context

-Hagerstown is located in Jefferson Township in western Wayne County.
-The town is located approximately thirteen miles west of Richmond and ten miles east of New Castle.
-The community is located near the crossroads of State Road 38 and State Road 1, approximately five miles north of Interstate 70.
-Interstate 70 is the major east-west route from Ohio to Colorado, passing through Indianapolis.

-The town has excellent rail access via the Norfolk and Southern railroad.
-The line runs east/west through town.
-In New Castle, the tracks turn north, providing rail access to Muncie.
-From Muncie, goods are transported west on the line.
+Hagerstown is situated in Jefferson Township in western Wayne County.
+Located approximately thirteen miles west of Richmond and ten miles east of New Castle, the community sits near the intersection of State Road 38 and State Road 1.
+Hagerstown is approximately five miles north of Interstate 70, and the town has rail access via the Norfolk and Southern railroad.
+The Hagerstown Airport also services the community and can accommodate small aircraft.

-The Cardinal Greenway section of the American Discovery Trail, a rails-to- trails program eventually leading from Maryland to the Pacific Ocean, passes through Wayne County a few miles north of Hagerstown.
+The Cardinal Greenway section of the American Discovery Trail, a rails-to-trails program intended to eventually stretch from Maryland to the Pacific Ocean, passes through Wayne County a few miles north of Hagerstown.

-The community also has a municipal airport for small aircraft, located south east of town.

-In 1847 the White Water Canal terminated in Hagerstown The canal had a very short life and the canal company went bankrupt in the 1860’s.
-The tow paths were sold to the Big Four Railroad Company.
-The railroad tracks were removed in 1931.

-The Whitewater River and Nettle Creek run through the community.
-Nettle Creek has given its name to several elements of Hagerstown life such as the local school corporation.
+Both Whitewater River and Nettle Creek run through the community, with Nettle Creek feeding into Scout Lake just south of town.
+In the nineteenth century, Hagerstown was the northern terminus of the White Water Canal, a major canal system which spanned seventy-six miles and was completed in 1847.
+Today, many elements of Hagerstown life have taken on the name of Nettle Creek, including the Nettle Creek School Corporation and the Nettle Creek Gazette.

 <div class="ph ph-map">Context map including Hagerstown and the surrounding area.</div>